India Packing List 2025: What to Pack for Your First Trip

 Packing for Cold Weather in India

 When visiting northern India in winter, packing warm layers is essential.
 Temperatures can drop sharply, especially in regions such as Delhi, Himachal Pradesh and cities like Agra.
+Any hill station can also be cold as they are in the mountains, for example, Munnar in Kerala.
 Carry a compact but warm jacket, cardigan or jumper for day-to-day use, and add a heavier coat if you’re heading further north.

 Socks are a must, both for warmth and for temple visits where shoes will not be permitted.
 A scarf or shawl works double duty – keeping you warm in windy weather and, for women, acting as a cover-up at religious sites.
 For areas with temperatures below 10°C, thermal innerwear makes a big difference in staying comfortable without overpacking.